opentx/opentx.github.io/downloads.md

 ### OpenTX 2.1 branch

-Latest OpenTX major version with completely new telemetry handling, please read [this thread](http://www.openrcforums.com/forum/viewtopic.php?f=45&t=7239) before upgrading from a previous version.
+Latest OpenTX major version with completely new telemetry handling, safe for general use but please be aware that things may still be added or changed in further revisions.
+Please read [this thread](http://www.openrcforums.com/forum/viewtopic.php?f=45&t=7239) before upgrading from a previous version, and carefully check the changelogs on each upgrade.
 This branch is the first to support the FrSky Taranis X9E (tray version).

 <ul class="posts">